wapuugotchi/collections/README.md

 * description: the description for the element
 * published: the publishing date of the element
 * licsense: the license of the element
+* price: the needed coins for unlocking the element (default: 0)

 Scanned folders are: